ipfs/specs/RFC/0000-template.md

 # RFC 0000: Request for Change Template

 <!-- RFC number will be assigned by an editor.
 When opening a pull request to
-submit your RFC, please use an abbreviated title in the filename, `0000-draft-title-abbrev.md`. -->
+submit your RFC, please use number 0000 and an abbreviated title in the filename, `0000-draft-title-abbrev.md`. -->

 - Start Date: (format: YYYY-MM-DD)